ibm-cloud-docs/resiliency/bcdr-approaches.md

 To backup and replicate data that is written to block storage volumes or file storage, use [Backup for VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-backups-vpc-best-practices&interface=ui).
 Verify that the backup is stored as cross-region backup snapshots and file storage replication is active.

 An alternative method is to deploy and configure a [Veeam](https://cloud.ibm.com/docs/vpc?topic=vpc-about-veeam) agent on each server or a central Veeam Backup and Replication server or similar ‘bring your own’ backup software.
 Depending on the chosen tool, devise a suitable backup or replication schedule.
-If you decide to use Veeam, write backup files to a IBM Cloud Object Storage bucket.
+If you decide to use Veeam, write backup files to a {{site.data.keyword.cos_short}} bucket.
 The bucket must be cross-regional or, where compliance needs dictate, be configured for replication to another specified bucket hosted in a second region of choice.

 For VSIs running Linux operating systems, the bucket can be mounted directly by using [`s3fs`](https://github.com/s3fs-fuse/s3fs-fuse), based on FUSE.
 For VSIs running Microsoft Windows, [Rclone](https://rclone.org) is the preferred tool for direct mounting.
-Rclone is an open-source command-line tool that is used to manage files in cloud storage, including object storage.
+Rclone is an open source command prompt tool that is used to manage files in cloud storage, including {{site.data.keyword.cos_short}}.
 In each case, the bucket is mounted as a network drive and operates in a similar way to a Common Internet File System (CIFS) or Network File System (NFS) shared drive.
 The installation of the Veeam agent and the bucket mount can be scripted and automated at the VSI provision time, by using the user-data settings.
 Be sure to use the appropriate endpoint for the bucket.

 If you are using {{site.data.keyword.databases-for-mysql}}, {{site.data.keyword.databases-for-postgresql_full_notm}}, or {{site.data.keyword.databases-for-mongodb_full_notm}}, point-in-time recovery from backups is available.
 Point-in-time recovery works by automatically recording all transactional changes that occur after a full backup in transaction log files or similar.
 The process starts again when the next full backup is taken.
 When the database is recovered, the database administrator defines a restore point within the past 7 days.
 Next, the nearest full backup before that time is restored into a new instance.
 Finally, the recorded transactional changes are replayed, up to the defined point in time.
 The last point in time for the recovery is that when the last transactional change was recorded and is available from the source database.
 Restores of this kind are always rolled forward, not backwards.
 You cannot restore a backup and roll backwards by undoing transactions.
 Databases that do not offer point-in-time recovery can be recovered to the point of last backup.
 Transactional changes are not applied to them, so transactions that take place after the backup are lost on recovery.
-Backups are automatically taken every 24 hours and backup files are placed in a cross-regional object storage bucket for resiliency.
+Backups are automatically taken every 24 hours and backup files are placed in a cross-regional {{site.data.keyword.cos_short}} bucket for resiliency.
 Recovery is possible to any other multi-zone region, except across compliance zone boundaries.

 Database restores can take several hours to complete.

 In addition to automatic database backups, customers can take on-demand backups.
 An automatic backup is taken every 24 hours.
 Unless point-in-time recovery is available, up to 24 hours-worth of transactions can be lost when a daily backup is restored.
 On-demand backups that are taken during the 24-hour period reduce transactional data loss.
 On-demand backups can be completed either through the console, a CLI call or by using an API call.
 Using CLI or API calls means that backups can be automated through a simple cron job.
-All on-demand backups are also written to a multi-region object storage bucket.
+All on-demand backups are also written to a multi-region {{site.data.keyword.cos_short}} bucket.

 If you are using another, bring your own database, refer to product documentation on the most suitable backup method.
-Generally, back up the data to a cross-region object storage bucket, including any logs that provide point in time recovery.
+Generally, back up the data to a cross-region {{site.data.keyword.cos_short}} bucket, including any logs that provide point in time recovery.

 ![Diagram depicting an example architecture for a zero footprint DR solution](images/DRApproach1.svg "Diagram depicting an example architecture for a zero footprint DR solution"){: caption="Diagram depiting an example architecture for a zero footpring DR solution" caption-side="bottom"}